racedisparityaudit/style-guide/a-z.md

 This A to Z is for anyone writing content for the Ethnicity facts and figures website and publications.
 It includes:

-* example text that can be used in commentary, for example about confidence intervals or free school meals
+* example text that can be used in commentary, for example about confidence intervals
 * general guidance on formatting, grammar and punctuation

-It should be used alongside guidance on [writing about ethnicity](writing-about-ethnicity) and our [writing principles](principles).

-If you can’t find what you need, check [the GDS style guide](https://www.gov.uk/guidance/style-guide/a-to-z-of-gov-uk-style) or [the ONS style guide](https://style.ons.gov.uk/category/house-style/).
-Otherwise, send us feedback to tell us what’s missing.
+It should be used alongside guidance on [writing about ethnicity](/writing-about-ethnicity) and [our writing principles](/our-writing-principles).
+You can also check [the GDS style guide](https://www.gov.uk/guidance/style-guide/a-to-z-of-gov-uk-style)or [the ONS style guide](https://style.ons.gov.uk/category/house-style/).

 <nav id="toc">
 	<ul>